freezy/dmd-extensions/README.md

 Note that this currently works only with the 64-bit version of Pro Pinball.
 32 bit binaries will be provided with a later release.
 If you want to change the options (e.g. show the virtual DMD), edit `ProPinballSlave.bat` and adopt accordingly.

+### Visual PinMAME

+VPM recently introduced the possibility of delegating DMD rendering to an external DLL.
+The main motivation is being able to ship a single build instead of having to release multiple binaries for multiple DMDs.

+You can enable this by copying the included `DmdDevice.dll` to the location of `VPinMAME.dll`.
+In VPM you then need to enable *Use External DMD* and then rendering should go through dmdext.

+If you are a PC monitor user or have a RGB display (PinDMDv3 or PIN2DMD), the advantage of dmdext is that Lucky1's coloring features are fully supported.

 ## Documentation